This page is where you will find

 Discover the abundant uses of historical newspapers for genealogical and local history information in the numerous digital collections available at NYPL.

-The Milstein Division offers a variety of other classes that can help you with your genealogy research, including:
+The Milstein Division offers a variety of other classes that can help you with your genealogy and local history research, including:

 Genealogy Research with Maps